Discovering the Paris Musee Jacquemart-Andre Rooms

 Also you will find the Florentine Gallery that was originally home to objet d’art and had a whole host of small objects including ceramics and jewellery, but after Edouard died, Nelie changed this and turned it into a sort of mausoleum where she could bring together precious items from her passion and love of Florence, with a place of worship in the form of a small chapel, along with a gallery of paintings from the Florentine school.

-So as you can tell, this is one of the spectacular museums in Paris that is well worth a visit when on holiday in Paris, yet it is more informal than places like a rambling visit to a castle such as the Chateau de Versailles, with the big plus being that you do not even have to venture outside of the city centre.
+So as you can tell, this is one of the spectacular Paris museums that is well worth a visit when on a Paris holiday, yet it is more informal than places like a rambling visit to a castle such as the Chateau de Versailles, with the big plus being that you do not even have to venture outside of the city centre.